-The main equipment in the Power Lab is a large real-time cyber-physical testbed consists of the following main components: 1) two RTDS NovaCor Cubicles including two NovaCor Chassis, GT- NETx2 cards, GTSYNC cards, and real-time simulation package; 2) Four Pica8 high performance 10G/40G Ethernet switches and other SDN switches for building a software-defined network for power grids; 3) Twelve Dell Edge R470 servers; 4) Hardware microgrid converter control toolboxes; 5) Dozens of Schweitzer protection and control devices including Schweitzer's most up-to-date distribution relays, PMUs, SDN switches, and microgrid controllers; 6) Ten Dell workstations and monitors for RTDS model development, test and experiments.
-Power Lab has developed a series of in-house software packages such as reliability and resilience evaluation tools for microgrids, large distribution systems, substations and bulk power systems, harmonic/interharmonic analysis toolbox, unbalanced power flow analysis, automated reconfigure power quality disturbances, etc. The Lab's risk analysis software packages have been used for grid hardening by major power utilities in the US.
-In addition, the Lab owns grid simulators such as PSS/E, DSAT PSCAD/EMTDC. ng and microgrid planning
+The main equipment in the Power Lab is a large real-time cyber-physical testbed consists of the following main components:

+1) two RTDS NovaCor Cubicles including two NovaCor Chassis, GT- NETx2 cards, GTSYNC cards, and real-time simulation package; 2) Four Pica8 high performance 10G/40G Ethernet switches and other SDN switches for building a software-defined network for power grids; 3) Twelve Dell Edge R470 servers; 4) Hardware microgrid converter control toolboxes; 5) Dozens of Schweitzer protection and control devices including Schweitzer's most up-to-date distribution relays, PMUs, SDN switches, and microgrid controllers; 6) Ten Dell workstations and monitors for RTDS model development, test and experiments.
+Power Lab has developed a series of in-house software packages such as reliability and resilience evaluation tools for microgrids, large distribution systems, substations and bulk power systems, harmonic/interharmonic analysis toolbox, unbalanced power flow analysis, automated reconfiguration, source location for power quality disturbances, etc. The Lab's risk analysis software packages have been used for grid hardening and microgrid planning by major power utilities in the US.
+In addition, the Lab owns grid simulators such as PSS/E, DSAT, RT-LAB, RTCAD and PSCAD/EMTDC.